Grab and Alipay Offer Chinese Travellers an Easier Way to Pay for Rides in Singapore and Thailand

 Prior to this, Chinese travellers would have to pay for their rides either by connecting their dual currency credit cards or making a payment via cash.
 With the Alipay payment option added, all Chinese travellers can pay for their fares in Renminbi, without having to worry about currency exchange.
 Grab and Alipay plan to make the Alipay payment option available in other Southeast Asian markets that Grab currently operates in.

 “We are constantly looking at ways to improve our app experience for local and international users.
-Providing multiple payment options that suit our customers’ preferences is a key focus area for us.
+Providing multiple payment options that suit our consumers’ preferences is a key focus area for us.
 Our partnership with Alipay allows Chinese travellers to use Grab to book taxis or private cars for a hassle-free way to get around the city – and they can use a payment method they are familiar with, go cashless and pay in Renminbi,” said Joel Yarbrough, Group Product Manager, Grab.

 Sabrina Peng, Vice President of International Business at Ant Financial, said, “By collaborating with partners like Grab, we provide Chinese travellers the kind of convenience they are used to in China – no matter where they are in the world.”